crolang-p2p/crolang-p2p-broker/README.md

 - Numeric values must fall within the expected range.
 - If a variable is not defined, the default value is used.
 - If a variable is misconfigured, the application will throw an error and terminate to prevent unexpected behavior.

+## Contributing
+Contributions, bug reports, and feature requests are welcome!
+Please open an issue or pull request on GitHub.

 ## License
 This project is licensed under the Apache-2.0 License - see the [LICENSE](./LICENSE.md) file for details.